PaulChege/blink_shortener/README.md

 BlinkShortener::Shorten.new("https://google.com", "myemail@example.com", "mypassword").shorten
 ```

+This will return a shortened url in a form similar to: `http://b.link/9vwdx`

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.